Sereni/Simply-Love-SM5-Vertical/README.md

 ## Thanks
 - Pluto for "what if we turned it sideways?"
 - Fieoner for relentless feature work and code reviews
-- Roujo for testing and feedback
+- Roujo for handling World's Biggest Merge, testing, and feedback
 - hurtpiggypig, quietly-turning, and all contributors to Simply Love